contractautomataproject/ContractAutomataLib/README.md

 the service composition.
 Contracts adapt to the overall agreement by renouncing to unsatisfiable, yet permitted requirements.

-In this paper we present FMCAT: a prototypical tool implementing the theory of FMCA .
+FMCAT is a prototypical tool implementing the theory of FMCA .
 FMCAT organises the products into a partial order, to efficiently compute all valid products and the orchestration of the service product line from only a subset of products.
 FMCAT also